 As an airline, our main environmental footprint stems from the fuel we use for our aircraft.
-Aviation is tied to oil consumption and also CO2 emissions, which are considered a cause of climate change.
+Aviation is tied to oil consumption and also Co2 emissions, which are considered a cause of climate change.
 With increasing fuel costs, it makes sense business-wise and for the environment to do what we can to reduce our fuel consumption and CO2 emissions.

 In 2008, procedures were changed in order to save fuel consumption.
 Furthermore, our fixed-wing fleet has also been changed from Avro RJ to Airbus A319.
-We will continue to renew the fleet in 2019 when a new Airbus A320neo will join the fleet.
-The Airbus A320neo has lower fuel consumption and lower CO2 emission than the current Airbus aircraft.
-In 2017, the average jet fuel burn per passenger on the scheduled services was 19 kilo lower on average, compared with the average consumption per passenger on the scheduled services in 2008.
-Converted to CO2 emission figures, this means that Atlantic Airways has reduced its emission by 60 kg/passenger on the scheduled services, or 30%.
+We will continue to renew the fleet in 2019-2020, when two new Airbus A320neo aircraft join the fleet.
+The A320neo's fuel consumption and CO2 emissions are at least 15% lower than the current Airbus aircraft.
+In 2018, the average jet fuel burn per passenger on the scheduled services was 21 kilo lower on average, compared with the average consumption per passenger on the scheduled services in 2008.
+Converted to CO2 emission figures, this means that Atlantic Airways has reduced its emission by 65 kilos of CO2, or 30%.
+In 2018, the total CO2 emissions from Atlantic Airways' scheduled services was 40,611 tonnes, which is 4% lower than ten years ago.
+Atlantic Airways has registered all its fuel consumption and CO2 emission from aircraft since 2010 because of environmental demands from EU authorities.

-In line with the company's fuel-saving efforts, an intensified aircraft-washing program has been established by Atlantic Airways, as using clean aircrafts equals less fuel burn.
-However, the majority of the fuel-saving measures are related to the operation of the aircraft.
+In line with the company's fuel-saving efforts, aircraft are washed more often than before, because using clean aircraft equals less fuel burn.
+However, the majority of the fuel-saving measures are related to the operation of the aircraft in order to lower the effects on the environment.

-Fuel burn per passengers, scheduled service (Kilo/passengers)
+Fuel burn per passengers, scheduled service (kilo/passengers)